csg-i/assetcompliancetracker/README.md

 There are screens for searching and adding/editing **Build Specification** as well as Report screens for an **App Spec** that can be shown to PCI Assessors.

 The **Spec wizard** will change based on the kind of server.
-Windows Severs will have 4 steps.
+Windows Servers will have 4 steps.
 - Windows OS Features
 - Windows 3rd Party Apps
 - Ports

-While linux will only have 3
+While Linux Servers will only have 3
 - Packages
 - Ports